Phone & WhatsApp: +66 96 916 3287

 Flashbacks and intrusive memories

-Flashbacks are vivid replays of traumatic experiences.
-Everyday sights, sounds, or smells can trigger them, and the body may react as if the danger is present again.
-Practical guidance on recognizing and managing these symptoms of PTSD can support safer day-to-day coping while you work in therapy.
+Flashbacks are vivid replays of traumatic experiences, and are one of the most typical symptoms of PTSD.
+Everyday sights, sounds, or smells can trigger them, and the body and nervous system may be prompt to react as if real danger is present again, even when rational thought tells the person everything is alright.
+Trauma counseling can offer you practical guidance on recognizing and managing these symptoms of PTSD, to help you cope in safer, more supportive ways in your day-to-day life.

 Persistent mental health struggles